etan-status/purified-web3/rpc.md

 Proofs are on eth_getTransactionReceipt JSON-RPC, follow the same `inclusionProof` format as for transactions, but use `receiptRoot` / `receiptsRoot` / `merkleBranch`.

 Helios needs to construct the SSZ `Receipt` `StableContainer` from JSON data, `hash_tree_root` it then compare with `receiptRoot`.
 Check that `receiptRoot` is at `transactionIndex` within `receiptsRoot`.
 And that `receiptsRoot` matches the `blockHash`.

+[https://eth-light.xyz](https://eth-light.xyz) offers a viewer to inspect the SSZ representation of any Ethereum mainnet receipt.

 ✅ Milestone reached: Verifiable receipts